deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 ## Budget and Administration

 **Total budget:** ₳1,500,000 over 6 months.
-Breakdown:

-- **₳1,120,000 – Hydra trading infrastructure**

-  - Core engineering for the matching engine, API, Hydra integration and indexers;
+- **₳1,120,000 – Hydra trading infrastructure** (core engineering for the matching engine, API, Hydra integration and indexers; operations, infra and security; wallet and protocol integrations and production support).
-  - Operations, infra and security (hosting, monitoring, incident response);
-  - Wallet and protocol integrations and production support.

-- **₳280,000 – Vision 2030 KPI Measurement Programme**
+- **₳280,000 – Vision 2030 KPI Measurement Programme** (initial baseline report, dashboard implementation and maintenance, final 6-month progress report).

-  - Initial "State of Cardano DeFi" baseline report;
-  - Public Vision 2030 KPI dashboard implementation and maintenance;
-  - Final 6-month Vision 2030 progress report.

-- **₳100,000 – Administration and independent audit**
-  - Administration multisig operations (transaction fees, bookkeeping, reporting);
-  - **Independent financial and technical audits** of funded work and spending;
-  - Preparation and publication of audit summaries for the community.
+- **₳100,000 – Administration and independent audit** (administration multisig operations, independent financial and technical audits of funded work and spending, and preparation and publication of audit summaries).

 ### Administration committee and multisig

 A future **Treasury Withdrawal GA** based on this Info Action will specify a **DeltaDeFi Administration Committee (DAC)** as the administrator for the budget.
-The intended DAC composition is as below:

-DeltaDeFi representatives:

-- **Hinson Wong** (Co-founder of DeltaDeFi)
-- **Anson Chui** (Co-founder of DeltaDeFi)

-Ecosystem representatives:
+DAC members are intended to be:

+- Hinson Wong (Co-founder, DeltaDeFi).
+- Anson Chui (Co-founder, DeltaDeFi).
-- **Mike Hornan** (Cardano Ambassador / Governance Educator)
+- Mike Hornan (Cardano Ambassador / Governance Educator).
-- **James Meidinger** (CEO, Freeblocks LLC / BizDev, USDM Moneta non-representative capacity)
+- James Meidinger (CEO, Freeblocks LLC / BizDev, USDM Moneta, in a non-representative capacity).
+- Hosky (ecosystem representative).
-- **Hosky** (ecosystem representative)
+- Shigeki Tabira (ecosystem representative, SIPO SPO / DRep).
-- **One additional community / ecosystem representative (TBC)**

 All Treasury-related funds and assets for this budget will be held under a **4-out-of-6 multisig** controlled by the DAC.
-Any movement of ADA from the administration addresses (for example, milestone disbursements, payment of audit costs) will require at least **four affirmative signatures out of six**.
+Any movement of ADA from the administration addresses (for example, milestone disbursements or payment of audit costs) will require at least four signatures out of six.

-The Withdrawal GA will also specify that:

-- Funds are held in **segregated, publicly auditable addresses**, separate from other project funds or personal wallets;
-- These addresses are **delegated to the auto-abstain option and never to SPOs**, in line with the Constitution; and
-- Funds will be released according to the **Fund Release Schedule** above:
-  - **Phase 1 (₳560,000)** and **Phase 2 (₳560,000)** cover the ₳1,120,000 infrastructure development budget;
-  - **Phase 3 (₳380,000)** covers the ₳280,000 Vision 2030 KPI Measurement Programme and ₳100,000 administration/audit costs, payable upon end-of-period delivery and DAC multisig sign-off.
+The Withdrawal GA will also specify that funds are held in segregated, publicly auditable addresses, separate from other project funds or personal wallets, that these addresses are delegated to the auto-abstain option and never to SPOs, in line with the Constitution, and that funds are released according to the Fund Release Schedule above (Phase 1 and 2 for infrastructure, Phase 3 for the KPI programme and admin/audit costs, payable upon end-of-period delivery and DAC sign-off).

 ### Independent audit and review

-- Part of the **₳100,000 administration and audit budget** will fund an **independent auditor**, in line with the Cardano Constitution’s auditor requirement for Treasury-funded work.
-- The Treasury Withdrawal GA will specify the auditor’s role, scope and reporting cadence, and audit results will be summarised publicly so the community can verify how funds were used.
+Part of the **₳100,000 administration and audit budget** will fund an **independent auditor**, in line with the Cardano Constitution's auditor requirement for Treasury-funded work.
+The Treasury Withdrawal GA will specify the auditor's role, scope and reporting cadence, and audit results will be summarised publicly so the community can verify how funds were used.

 ---